fidel164/Pseudocode_semester_project/README.md

 ensuring that every dataset passes through a standardized process (calibration, validation, and feature extraction) to guarantee consistency and reproducibility.

 Files that this repository contains:
 1. DFD_Semester_project: Is a data-flow diagram to work with drone imagery and develop correlation plots as outputs.
+2. A branch called Pseudocode_feedback, where the Pseudocode for the Data flow diagram can be found.